Le Méridien Panama

 Where the Bay Meets the Business District

 Panama City's hotel geography divides along fairly clear lines.
 Casco Viejo holds the colonial fabric and the boutique tier: properties like the American Trade Hotel, Hotel La Compañia, and the Sofitel Legend Casco Viejo, Panama draw guests who want cobblestone streets and pre-war architecture as part of their stay.
 At the opposite end of the city's ambition sits the vertical glass skyline of Punta Pacífica and Marbella, where international hotel groups have planted their flags near the financial district.
-Le Méridien Panama sits in this second zone, at the Torre Vista Marina on the corner of Calle Uruguay and Avenida Vasco Núñez de Balboa, a location that faces the Bay of Panama and keeps the Cinta Costera pedestrian boulevard within reach.
+Le Méridien Panama is a 5-star hotel in Panama City, with rooms from $118 per night, at the Torre Vista Marina on the corner of Calle Uruguay and Avenida Vasco Núñez de Balboa, a location that faces the Bay of Panama and keeps the Cinta Costera pedestrian boulevard within reach.

 That positioning matters for a certain type of itinerary.
 Business travellers in Panama City tend to cluster in Marbella and Punta Pacífica, and the waterfront axis running along Avenida Balboa gives hotels in this corridor something that the purely commercial tower blocks lack: a view plane that opens rather than closes.
 The bay is wide here, and on clear days the bridge over the Canal is visible from upper floors.
 This is not a manufactured resort backdrop; it is the actual working geography of one of the world's significant maritime transit points.